Introduction

 Introduced a latent knowledge retriever, which can attend and retrieve documents over large corpus and can be trained in unsupervised manner using masked language modelling technique and backprop through retreiver which considers lots of docs.

-Key point: Train retriever using a performance-based signal from unsupervised text.
+Training process for REALM Key point: Train retriever using a performance-based signal from unsupervised text.

 Retrieval based LM => Moar computational resources => Moar money